Energy Regulation in Emergency Conditions with an Emphasis on the Principle of Continuity of Public Services

 Authors

-1 Judge and Adjunct Professor, Faculty of Management, University of Tehran, Tehran, Iran
+1 Adjunct Professor, Faculty of Management, University of Tehran, Tehran, Iran

-2 Assistant Professor, Department of Public Law, Faculty of Law and Political Science, University of Tehran, Tehran, Iran
+2 Associate Professor, Department of Public Law, Faculty of Law and Political Science, University of Tehran, Tehran, Iran

 Abstract